Enterprise-grade compliance, by design

 Modern Slavery Statement

-This statement is made by commercetools GmbH pursuant to Section 54 of the United Kingdom’s Modern Slavery Act 2015 and applies to commercetools GmbH, commercetools Limited UK, and commercetools AU Pty Ltd for the financial year ending 31 December 2022.
+This statement is made by commercetools GmbH pursuant to Section 54 of the United Kingdom’s Modern Slavery Act 2015.
+It applies to commercetools GmbH, commercetools Limited UK, and commercetools AU Pty Ltd for the financial year ending 31 December 2024.

 Read Now